aryansarkar13/Healthagram/README.md

 # Healthagram

-A social media support app for making blood donation more easy, accessible, convenient and safe.
+A social media support app for making blood donation more easy, accessible, convenient and safe.<br>
 *Official submission for Version Beta'20 MANIT Bhopal.*

 ## Overview